-3. What are the present difficulties?
+2. How will it allect the ' 3.
+What are the present difficulties ?
 1. "State Registration" means obtaining by Act of Parliament the protection of the law for those who are qualified to call themselves "registered nurses."

-Both the Bills now before Parliament define "registered nurses." tered nurses" as those who can produce evidence of satisfactory training (one Bill stating for three years in hospital wards, the other three years' training evidenced by certificates) and pass an examination instituted by the Central Board or Council.
+Both the Bills now before Parliament define "regis-tered nurses." as those who are produce wideness of tered nurses" as those who can produce evidence of satisfactory training (one Bill stating for three years in hospital wards, the other three years' training evidenced by certificates) and pass an examination instituted by the Central Board or Council.
 Both Bills also ask that any person pretending to be a registered nurse, and acting as such, may be punished by fine or imprisonment.